 Setting up a trust involves meeting specific legal criteria to ensure its validity.
 When considering house trust planning, it’s essential to understand the legal framework that governs trusts in England and Wales.

-For a trust to be valid, it must satisfy the three certainties: certainty of intention (you deliberately created it), certainty of subject matter (the property is clearly identified), and certainty of objects (the beneficiaries are clearly known).
+For a trust to be valid, it must satisfy the three certainties: certainty of intention (you deliberately intended to create a trust), certainty of subject matter (the property is clearly identified), and certainty of objects (the beneficiaries are clearly identifiable).
 Without these, a trust will not be valid.
+Additionally, for trusts involving land, the trust must be evidenced in writing and signed by the settlor.

 Necessary Documentation